nbicocchi/nbicocchi/teaching/README.md

 **Description**

 Advanced course providing a comprehensive introduction to microservices architecture, focusing on building, deploying, and managing scalable distributed systems.
-The course covers essential topics such as software architecture, containerization, communication (both synchronous and asynchronous), service discovery, resiliency, observability, and DevSecOps.
+The course covers essential software patterns for building a distributed infrastructure such as containerization, communication, discovery, routing, resiliency, observability.
 Students will work with tools like Java, Spring Boot, Docker, and JMeter, gaining practical skills in microservice development and orchestration.
-The course also includes advanced topics like distributed caching, database management in microservices, and automated security testing in DevOps workflows.
+The course also includes advanced topics like database transactions, DevSecOps, and MLOps applied to a distributed environment.

 **Exam**